dm0-/gnuxc/README.md

 ## About

-This project is a GNU operating system cross-compiler, named `gnuxc` for short.
+This project is a GNU operating system cross-compiler, named `gnuxc` for short, tailored to run on Fedora as the build system.
+It can create a free, portable, Hurd-based, desktop OS from scratch.
-It will create a fairly complete, Hurd-based, free software OS by using Fedora as the build system.
-The resulting GNU system uses a default configuration tailored for a `qemu` runtime environment.

-It has two distinct components for building a working operating system:
+There are two distinct components for building a working operating system:

-1. *Sysroot libraries and cross-tools packages*:  These are maintained in RPMs targeting the latest Fedora release.
-They provide a GNU (Hurd) development environment on the build system, a standard base of software to run and link against when compiling the operating system itself.
+ 1. *Sysroot libraries and cross-tools*:  These are packaged into RPMs for the latest Fedora release.
+They provide a GNU Hurd cross-compiling environment on the build system, a standard base of software to run and link against when compiling software for the operating system itself.
 Their build files are located in `specs` and `patches`.

  2. *Operating system compilation rules*:  The options and procedures used to build all of the OS software are contained in `make.pkg.d` and `patches`.
-   These build files are mostly reusable on the GNU system to rebuild packages.
+    These files are mostly reusable on the GNU system to rebuild or upgrade packages at run-time.

-In addition to these components, a documentation file `BUILD.md` is provided to explain the process of compilation, creating a disk image, and running the OS virtually.
+A documentation file `BUILD.md` is provided to walk through the process of compilation, creating a disk image, and running the OS virtually.

 All sample commands in the documentation can be pasted directly into a `bash` terminal.
 Some of the commands require your account to have `sudo` access, for